 To help firefighters expel these toxins faster, fire stations in the U.S. and Canada have started to incorporate sauna decontamination units in their post-fire routines.
 Many are using “cycle saunas” that incorporate exercise and heat to promote faster, more efficient sweating to get the toxins out of the body as quickly as possible.

 These decontamination units are effective, but at approximately $10,000 for some units, these are often too expensive for fire stations to fit into their budgets.
-That’s where our fundraising program comes in.
-CSH wants to make this treatment available to firefighters in our communities.
+But thanks to the generous support from our communities, CSH was able to install 8 units across Ohio and Northern Kentucky.